 How to Implement a Meditation Program

 1. Get Help

 Before attempting to get your new meditation initiative rolling, reach out to colleagues across the organization who might be interested in helping out.
 It’ll take some of the pressure off of your already packed schedule and give your initiative added legitimacy in the eyes of skeptical co-workers.
 Once you’ve got your internal team in place, you’ll need to find an instructor who can to lead employee sessions.

 Even if Dale from Accounting claims to have reached the seventh state of consciousness, looking for an outside trainer might be best.
 All the recent attention around office meditation has led to a proliferation of corporate training programs, each with their own philosophy and structure.
 Do your due diligence and look for reviews within your network and online.
 Make sure the program is focused on just mindfulness and is neither religious nor overly physical.
 The last thing you need is someone pulling a hamstring in the middle of a dynamic meditation session.

 With your team, trainer, and space all accounted for, spread the word via paper flyers, email, or your company’s social news feed.
 In your campaign, be sure to highlight both the personal and professional benefits of mindfulness.
-Sharing this article might be a good start.

 While it might potentially benefit employees to take advantage of your policy, never pressure or require employees to participate.
 That may seem intuitive to you, but pay careful attention to managers who jump onto the “meditation train” a little too eagerly.
 If they start incorporating mindfulness sessions into their team meetings, they may be apt to judge direct reports who don’t participate.
 Nip these issues in the bud by making it clear from the onset that participation is totally voluntary.